 Beyond the Emmys: The Top 10 Best TV Dramas Ever (With a Caveat)

 The best drama series on TV defy easy categorizations—they’re procedurals with deeply nuanced characters, supernatural thrillers with political ramifications, period pieces impeccably dressed.
 Some of them invented a whole new way of thinking about television, paving the way for future classics.
 Others, well, they’re just one-of-a-kind.
-To be completely fair to the competition, we left off RECTIFY, THE RED ROAD and THE RETURNED but we all know they’re worthy of this list, too.
+To be completely fair to the competition, we left off RECTIFY and THE RETURNED but we all know they’re worthy of this list, too.